Pereiz/Hello-word/README.md

 # Hello-word
 It is my first repository on github

-i make the first change now
+I make the first change
+ It is my second change